 - 1 From the Tools menu, choose Item Browser.
-The Item Browser dialog box appears. - 2 Select the Show All check box. - 3 Under Choice Fields, select a type to modify.
+The Item Browser dialog box appears. - 2 Select the Show All check box.
+This function is not available in TrackRecord during a CARS engagement. - 3 Under Choice Fields, select a type to modify.
 For example, select Department in the Types list to modify a Department item. - 4 Double-click the item to be modified.
-For example, double-click the Documentation item.

-- 5 On the item form, make any modifications.
+For example, double-click the Documentation item. - 5 On the item form, make any modifications.
 For example, you could replace the Name "Documentation" with "Publications." - 6 Click Save and Close.